mohamed7420/MadarSoft-Task/README.md

 Confirm that the Run Tests steps are accurate by opening the project in Xcode and running Cmd + U.
 If there are integration tests or UI tests in addition to unit tests, mention those separately and provide specific instructions.
-Provide Example Usage:

-Double-check that the steps under Example Usage match your app's interface.
-If there are extra steps, such as creating an account or navigating to different sections, include them here.
-Add screenshots if desired, as they can help clarify the steps visually.
-Dependencies:

-Verify all dependencies are mentioned.
-If there are additional dependencies not listed in the initial README (e.g., Alamofire, Kingfisher, etc.), add them under Dependencies.
-Licensing:

 <img src="https://github.com/user-attachments/assets/02bfe752-0b04-4354-8223-30e83de11d7e" alt="Simulator Screenshot - iPhone 16 Pro" width="40%" />
 <img src="https://github.com/user-attachments/assets/d8627926-c599-414b-808e-76fd7670284e" alt="Simulator Screenshot - iPhone 16 Pro" width="40%"/>